apache/maven-plugins/README-testing.txt

   that have hard coded paths and other junk in them.

   Most of the work is done in the integration tests.

+  You have to set M2_HOME to the appropriate maven version you want to test with like this:

+  export M2_HOME=/usr/share/java/apache-maven-3.1.1

   Use
     mvn -Prun-its verify